Disclosure

 • • • • •

-Regardless of how good your mics are, if you don't keep plosives in check, your recording sessions could be ruined.
-This is why getting the best pop filter is important, so you don't have to fix plosives in post production.
+Regardless of how good your mics are or your microphone technique, plosive sounds can ruin a good recording session.
+This is why getting the best pop filter is important, so you don’t have to fix plosives in post production.

-Stop consonants (also called "plosives") force air to move faster, which hits the mic's diaphragm hard enough to cause unwanted signal clipping.
-Pop filters dissipate the air reducing its velocity, allowing for clean vocal recording even when using words that start with consonants like "P" and "B".
+Plosives (also called stop consonants) force air to move faster, which hits the mic’s diaphragm hard enough to cause unwanted signal clipping.
+There’s no way to avoid using plosives because they are a natural part of speech.
+Pop filters are designed to dissipate this forced air reducing its velocity, allowing for clean vocal recording even when using words that start with consonants like “P” and “B”.

 Author & Contributors